ShallotD/TryHackMe/README.md

-TryHackMe Labs
+🔐 TryHackMe Labs

-Welcome to my TryHackMe folder!
+Welcome to my TryHackMe Labs Repository!

-This repository documents my progress as I complete various modules, rooms, and challenges on TryHackMe.
-The platform helps build hands-on cybersecurity skills in areas like offensive security, defensive security, network analysis, and more.
+This repository documents my journey as I progress through various TryHackMe modules, rooms, and challenges.
+TryHackMe is a hands-on platform that strengthens skills in cybersecurity, penetration testing, and digital forensics through real-world scenarios.

-Purpose
+🎯 Purpose

-🌟 To reinforce my cybersecurity knowledge through practical, scenario-based learning.
+🚀 Reinforce cybersecurity knowledge with practical, scenario-based learning.

-🌟 To develop and showcase my skills in penetration testing, ethical hacking, incident response, and related domains.
+🔍 Build and showcase expertise in penetration testing, ethical hacking, incident response, and threat analysis.

-🌟 To create notes and artifacts I (and others!) can refer back to for study or project work.
+📝 Provide detailed notes, scripts, and artifacts for study and future projects.

-Structure
+🗂️ Repository Structure

-Each subfolder in this repository will correspond to a specific TryHackMe room or module.
-Inside, you’ll find:
+Each subfolder corresponds to a specific TryHackMe room or module and includes:

-Notes and summaries
+📝 Notes and detailed summaries

-Screenshots of key steps or results (where appropriate) Scripts, configs, or commands I used
+📸 Screenshots of key steps and results (when appropriate)

+🧩 Scripts, configurations, and commands

-Reflections and lessons learned
+💡 Reflections, key takeaways, and lessons learned

-Modules Completed / In Progress
+📚 Modules Completed / In Progress

-Offensive Security Intro (in progress)
+✅ Offensive Security Intro (In Progress)
-(More to come — stay tuned!)
+📌 More modules coming soon — stay tuned!

-Disclaimer
+⚠️ Disclaimer

-All activities are conducted in legal, controlled environments as part of educational exercises on TryHackMe.
+All activities documented here are performed in legal, sandboxed environments on TryHackMe and are for educational purposes only.